ksopyla/pytorch-course/docs/story/sponsor.md

 ## 💝 One-Time Support Options

-*"Ah, my brilliant apprentice!
-If these Jupyter scrolls have SPARKED joy in your neurons, if you've felt those magnificent ELECTRIC TINGLES while witnessing PyTorch's computational beauty—then gratitude is the FUEL that powers your enlightened mind forward!
-But LISTEN: knowledge hoarded is knowledge WASTED!
-Share it with the world!
-EXPERIMENT wildly!
-CREATE fearlessly!
-BUILD impossible things!
-Let your gratitude flow back into the rebellion—support the work that illuminated YOUR path so others may see the same glorious light!
-MWAHAHAHA!"* ⚡️🧪
+*"If these Jupyter scrolls have SPARKED joy in your neurons—let your gratitude FUEL the rebellion!
+Support the work that illuminated YOUR path so others may see the same glorious light!"* ⚡️

-In case you want to support the rebellion with a one-time donation, here are the options:
+**One-time contribution options:**

+- 🥤 **$5 - Coffee for the Professor** – Thank you on LinkedIn and X: "You just fueled Prof. Torchenstein's neurons!"
+- 💻 **$20 - Fund GPU Time** – Thank you on LinkedIn and X: "You just powered the computational experiments!"
+- 🧪 **$50 - Fund an Experiment** – Thank you on LinkedIn and X: "You just enabled breakthrough discoveries!"

+Choose your platform to contribute:

 <div class="grid cards" markdown>